 Navy Pier features the Chicago Children’s Museum, the Chicago Shakespeare Theatre, shops, restaurants, an IMAX theatre, an outdoor stage, a beer garden, and a nice pedestrian walk on the south side along the lake.
 Along the pedestrian walk, ships and boats are available for cruises, dinners, and tours.

 The prime attraction is the small amusement park, with another Chicago landmark, the Ferris Wheel.
 A ride up the 150 ft. wheel will give stunning views of the Chicago skyline and the rest of Navy Pier.
-At the time of writing, it was US$8 for adults to ride it.
-In 2016, a new, larger Ferris Wheel will replace the current one.
+It’s US$8 (as of August 2015) for adults to ride it.
+In 2016, a new, larger Ferris Wheel replaced the old one.

 A one acre indoor botanical garden, Crystal Gardens, is located at Navy Pier.
 It has over 80 live palm trees and many other plants along with dancing fountains.